-If you’re carrying a load of debt — maybe staggering under its weight — you are not alone.
+Are you carrying a load of debt — maybe even staggering under its weight?

-Debt — especially credit card debt — is expensive, and it’s only becoming more costly as interest rates climb.
-So, 2018 is an excellent time to bring down your debt.
+Debt — especially credit card debt — is expensive, and it’s only becoming costlier as interest rates climb.
+So, 2019 is an excellent time to begin climbing out of the hole.

-If you plan to go it alone, check out “8 Foolproof Steps to Get You Out of Debt Fast.”
+If you plan to go it alone, check out “8 Guaranteed Ways to Get Rid of Debt Fast.”
 But if you need help, know that trustworthy credit counseling agencies specialize in helping consumers tackle their debts.

 Through a debt management plan, you may be able to have fees waived and interest rates reduced.

 When searching for help managing your debts, stop by our Solutions Center.
 There, you can find professional assistance with: